gluonhq/rich-text-area/samples/README.md

 ## SimpleRTAWithListsDemo

-A simple use case of the Rich Text Area control, showing lists with different indentation, crated programmatically.
+A simple use case of the RichTextArea control, showing lists with different indentation and list styling.

 ### Usage